Skip to content

 Field Description Default

-The conflict_resolution_default field accepts one of three values:
+The conflict_resolution_default field accepts one of four values:

 • "skip" -- skip files that already exist in the library